Pair condensation in a Finite Trapped Fermi Gas

 Unlike most other AFMC calculations, we calculate the traces in (\ref{expectation}) and in the weight function $W_\sigma$ at fixed particle numbers $N_{\uparrow}, N_{\downarrow}$, i.e., in the canonical ensemble.
-This is accomplished by using an exact particle-number projection via a discrete Fourier transform~\cite{Koonin1997}.
+This is accomplished by using an exact particle-number projection via a discrete Fourier transform~\cite{Ormand1994}.

 \ssec{Monte Carlo sign}In general the sign $\Phi_\sigma$ is a sample-dependent complex phase.
 If the fluctuations in $\Phi_\sigma$ become comparable to its average value, the statistical error in (\ref{expectation}) becomes excessively large, giving rise to the so-called Monte Carlo sign problem.
 However, attractive contact interactions are known to have good sign ($\Phi_\sigma = 1$ for all $\sigma$) in the grand-canonical ensemble~\cite{Bulgac2006}, thereby avoiding the problem.
 This is also the case in our canonical ensemble calculations, and can be seen as follows.
-The sign is determined by particle-projected two-species trace
+The sign is determined by particle-projected two-species trace where $\hat U^\uparrow_\sigma$ ($\hat U^\downarrow_\sigma$) are the auxiliary-field propagators for spin-up (spin-down) particles.
+For an attractive contact interaction, $\hat U^\uparrow_\sigma$ and $\hat U^\downarrow_\sigma$ are time-reversal invariant, and both particle-projected traces on the right-hand side of (\ref{trace}) are real.
+For the spin-balanced system $N_{\uparrow}=N_{\downarrow}$, we have $\Tr_{N_{\uparrow},N_{\downarrow}} \hat U_\sigma = (\Tr_{N_{\uparrow}}\hat U^\uparrow_\sigma)^2>0$ so the canonical sign is also 1.